-Pokemon Sword and Shield: List of every missing Pokemon | Dexerto.com
+Pokemon Sword and Shield: List of every missing Pokemon - Dexerto

 - Bruxish

-26 is the fewest missing Pokemon from any generation but with only 86 added it wasn't going to be much more than this.
+11 is the fewest missing Pokemon from any generation but with only 86 added it wasn’t going to be much more than this.
+Upon seeing this list you realize just how many Pokemon are still missing from the Galar region.

-Upon seeing this list you realize just how many Pokemon are still missing form the Galar region.
-According to this list there is still 350 that are unable to be transferred.
-This represents nearly 40% of all Pokemon!
+According to this list there are still 234 that are unable to be transferred.
+This represents nearly 20% of all Pokemon!

-Fortunately many of the missing Legendaries are rumored to be returning as part of the Crown Tundra expansion.
+Fortunately, previously all of the missing Legendaries were added as part of the Crown Tundra expansion.
 However, there are still plenty unaccounted for.
-It will be interesting to see just how many are included in the Fall DLC.

 It could be the case that the National Pokedex will never come to Pokemon Sword and Shield.
-Hopefully this isn't true, otherwise a lot of trainers will never be truly satisfied with the game.
+Hopefully, this isn’t true, otherwise, a lot of trainers will never be truly satisfied with the game.

-It is rumored that Pokemon Let's Go Johto will be the next mainline Pokemon game to be released.
-Those wanting to see the Johto starters and the likes of Ampharos and Houndoom may even have to wait until then.
+Now that both DLCs are out, however, this is looking more likely.
+It is rumored that the Pokemon Diamond and Pearl remake will be the next addition to the franchise.
+With the lack of Gen 4 Pokemon added to Sword & Shield, this seems very likely.